jsuvajac/dsp/README.md

 # dsp
 Digital signal processing playground

-- Attempting to setup an asio-based c++ audio environment to do dsp in real time.

 ## Slice
 - read a portion or entire wav file into a buffer
 - speed up the buffer by removing frames